Your Retool app isn't worth much if it doesn't get used! This module will walk through different ways to use and share

 Another use case for exporting Retool apps is bulk changes.
 If you need to rename a resource used across many queries, or update a reference in a popular query, you can export your app, do a find and replace in your favorite text editor, and then re-upload it again.

 Let’s step back from app-building and talk organizations, users, and permissions for a second.

 Retool supports granular permissions across all of your apps!
 The basic idea is that you can organize your organization's Retool users into groups, each group with unique access levels to individual applications and data sources, along with splits between admin, editor, and viewer levels.
 See the User permissions documentation for more information.

 User-level permissions are only available on Business and Enterprise plans.
 All accounts on Free and Team plans have global Edit access by default and group attributes cannot be modified.

 Anyone with a Retool account counts as a user pricing-wise, editor or otherwise.
-On the Business and Enterprise plans, you do get the public apps feature, which lets you build apps that are publicly available to anyone with the URL.
+On the Business and Enterprise plans, you do get the public apps feature, which lets you build unauthenticated apps that are publicly available to anyone with the URL.
 Whoever uses that link won't need a Retool account, so you won't be charged for them.
-Since the app is public though, you wouldn't want it to have any user-specific information or dangerous functionality (I.E. deleting rows in a database).
+Since the app is completely public though, you wouldn't want it to have any user-specific information or dangerous functionality (I.E. deleting rows in a database).